sys-bio/roadrunner/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

    Saves the current state of the RoadRunner instance, e.g. integrator, steady state solver, simulation results, given a string for file path.
    If no option is given or the option is 'b', the state will be stored in a binary format which can be quickly reloaded for later simulation.
+This binary format is platform specific.
    It the option is 'r', the state will be stored in a human-readable format which can be used for debugging, but cannot be reloaded later.